-Cauldron Falls gained popularity more than 200 years ago in 1816 when the English Romantic painter William Turner sketched a scene here and although in our opinion there are better waterfalls in the Yorkshire Dales, this is a relatively large waterfall that’s well worth stopping to view during a walk or a drive nearby.
+Cauldron Falls originally gained popularity more than 200 years ago in 1816 when the English romantic painter William Turner sketched a scene here, making it a desirable place to visit.
+Although in our opinion, there are better waterfalls in the Yorkshire Dales, this is a relatively large waterfall that is well worth stopping to view during a walk or drive nearby.

-Located relatively small village of West Burton, the area is home to a number of cottages many of which are rented out as well as a small tea room, and the local village pub.
+The waterfall is located within a small village of West Burton; the area is home to several cottages which are rented out as holiday homes, there is a small tea room and local village pub.

 It’s got the traditional Yorkshire Dales feel to it, complete with a small farm milk van which locals regularly use to get a steady supply of Yorkshires finest.

 Cauldron Falls are just off the village green and are well signposted as you enter and exit the village from Front Nook.